 years earlier by Otto Lilienthal.
 It turned out Hargrave's design had a

 much lower wing loading.
-In other words, less weight per unit of lifting
+In other words, there was less weight per unit of lifting

 sail area.